ThomsenDrake/ainews-source-extractor/README.md

-# AI News Link Scraper
+# AI News Source Extractor

 ## Description
 AI News Link Scraper extracts all URLs from the most recent AI News issue (from news.smol.ai) and prepares them for seamless import into Google's NotebookLM.
 It organizes sources into a dedicated folder, separates non-social URLs into a `sources.txt`, and generates individual markdown files for quoted tweet content.